 Applications will also be considered for interview from graduates that have a minimum of a 2:2 with honours and have covered psychology in a related subject area (Nursing, Public Health, Health and Social Care, Sociology, Education etc.).
 You are not required to have passed a Psychology conversion course prior to entry.

-Applicants will be expected to have covered the following which will be assessed at interview:
+Applicants will be expected to have covered the following which will be assessed if invited to interview:

 |English language requirements 2017/18|

 |IELTS||6.0 overall with 5.5 minimum in all bands|

 If you're unable to use the online form for any reason, you can complete our PDF application form and equal opportunities PDF form instead.
 The University reserves the right to increase fees in line with inflation based on the Retail Prices Index or to reflect changes in Government funding policies or changes agreed by Parliament up to a maximum of five per cent.

 UK / EU students are required to submit a personal statement as part of their application for this course.*